PreviousErik/Unity_Console/README.md

 AddCommands(command);
 ```

+### EditorOnly

+If this is supposed to be used as information for the player, such as how it's used in Factorio, then use the Editor-logs.
+They work the same as the other logs, but will show in the console that they are for developers only, and will not show up outside of the editor/developer builds!

 > [!NOTE]
 > I am working on a way to call functions as well, but this can be worked around by simply calling the function in the lambda expression